PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Introduction

-Yet, the presence of electronic components and multilayer design in the proposed VBTS systems presents practical challenges for adoption in surgical settings due to added complexity and a possible source of error from gel layers, curved surfaces, cameras, and illumination.
-This also makes it harder to sterilize and adapt to the standard practice of care in the operating room.
-There is a need for tactile sensors for tissue boundary delineation while conforming to clinical standards.

-Several recent works have leveraged acoustics as a modality to differentiate materials under vision occlusion or absence, as materials vibrate at their characteristic natural frequency, which is often a strong indicator of tissue type.
+Several recent works have leveraged acoustics as a modality to differentiate materials under vision occlusion or absence \cite{liu2025sonicsense, chen2022boombox}, as materials vibrate at their characteristic natural frequency, which is often a strong indicator of material type \cite{wall2023passive,li2025acoustac,liu2025wildfusion}.
 Wall et al., \cite{wall2023passive} showed the potential of using off-the-shelf MEMS microphones in confined pneumatic cavities to detect external contact location, force, and temperature.
-Since then, various works have used sound waves for force estimation \cite{mandil2024acoustic}, support vision \cite{andrussow2025adding}, in optoacoustic sensing \cite{bao2025miniaturized}, and with force sensor for identification \cite{chen2025boundary}.
+Since then, various works have used acoustic waves for force estimation \cite{mandil2024acoustic}, to support vision \cite{andrussow2025adding}, in optoacoustic sensing \cite{bao2025miniaturized}, and with a force sensor for material boundary (fat vs muscle) identification \cite{chen2025boundary}.